yoavlv/RealEstateTLV/README.md

 **6. Model testing** - The existing model was run on new transactions in the market (yad2) to identify the most profitable transactions.

-**Room for Improvement
+**Place for Improvement**
-**The current model has some limitations and room for improvement, including:
+**The current model has some limitations and places for improvement, including:

 Inaccurate prediction of transaction values - This is due to:
 A. The model being learned on outdated transactions, leading to a large discrepancy in results.